-Channel set diamonds are suspended securely and uniformly between two borders or metal.
-This creates the look of floating diamonds that are not interrupted by metal prongs.
-This elegant look is used within classic ring styles.
-It is a fully secure setting style that is used in many traditional engagement ring settings.
-Typically princess and round accent diamonds are used in a channel set band.
+Channel-set diamonds are suspended uniformly between two borders, creating the look of floating diamonds uninterrupted by metal prongs.
+This elegant look is used in many traditional engagement rings, particularly princess-cut and round accent diamonds.

-Accent diamonds are set closely together in this style with small beads of metal holding the diamonds together.
-This draws attention to the diamonds and their sparkle and minimizes the look of the metal.
-Jewelers must work with high precision to set stones with this technique.
-Oftentimes, laser setting is used for the maximum correctness and to produce a flawless result.
-The prongs in micro settings are smaller and narower as to minimize the look of the metal.
+In this style, accent diamonds are set closely together with small beads of metal holding them together.
+This draws attention to the diamonds and their sparkle, minimizing the look of the metal.
+Jewelers must work with high precision to set stones with this technique; lasers are often used to produce a flawless result.

-This style sets accent stones with shared prongs within a band.
-This means that two stones are being held together by a same prong.
-Minimizing the metal in this way ensures that light hits the diamonds and enables them to sparkle well.
-It also enables for a tighter and more uniform look.
+This style sets accent stones within a band in which each pair of stones are held by the same prong.
+Minimizing metal elements ensures that light hits the diamonds, enabling them to sparkle.
+It also creates a tighter, more uniform look.

-A bar setting holds the diamond accents in place with bars of metal on either side.
-This secure setting style is typically used for baguette style diamonds for three stone ring styles or for eternity bands.
-Bar settings are very secure as there is metal in which the diamond is nestled.
+A bar setting holds diamond accents in place with bars of metal on either side.
+This secure setting style is typically used for baguette-style diamonds for three-stone ring styles or eternity bands.

-A flush set diamond is set within a band and is enclosed completely by metal.
-The top of the stone is visible and the rest is set within the metal creating a smooth surface.
+A flush-set diamond is enclosed completely by metal.
+The top of the stone is visible, with the rest is set within metal, creating a smooth surface.
 This setting style is used commonly within wedding bands and smaller accent diamonds.
-Flush settings are very secure, however as only the tops of the diamond are visible, the sparkle from the diamond can be somewhat less than with other setting styles.
+Flush settings are very secure, but because only the tops of the diamond or diamonds are visible, sparkle is somewhat lower than other setting styles.

-This setting style is similar to the pave setting style.
-However, a small v cut out underneath each diamond add another design element to the setting.
-This can also allow for more light to hit the diamond as less metal shows on the ring.
+This setting style is similar to the pavé setting, with a small, V-shaped cutout underneath each diamond adding another design element.
+This allows for more light to hit the diamond, as less metal shows on the ring.

-This is another variation of the pave setting style.
-The metal beads holding the accent diamonds, have u shaped cutouts underneath to reduce the look of metal and add another design element to the ring setting.
-This pave style is less common on engagement rings.
+In this variation of the pavé setting style, the metal beads holding the accent diamonds have U-shaped cutouts underneath, reducing the look of metal.
+This pavé style is less common on engagement rings.